 During lower jaw surgery, the jawbone behind the teeth is separated and the tooth-bearing portion of the jaw is moved either forward or backward.

 During upper jaw surgery, the jaw can be repositioned forward or backward, or it can be raised or lowered.
 Some movements might require the jaws to be separated, and bone added or removed to achieve the desired stability and alignment.
-Other facial bones that contribute to alignment may also need to be be augmented or repositioned.
+Other facial bones that contribute to alignment may also need to be augmented or repositioned.

 Book your first consultation today with our experienced Orthodontists in Surrey.